Ruby Artemisia

 Lemon

-The lemon’s yellow, sour fruit is used for culinary and non-culinary purposes throughout the world.
+The lemon’s yellow, sour fruit is used for culinary and non-culinary purposes worldwide.

 Maqui Berry